reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/AzureDevOps-pipelines-selfhostedagents-federatedauthentication.md

 ## Solution

-The Azure DevOps issues with pull and push were resolved using the clean option in the build pipeline.
-For classic pipeline, you can do it from the user interface.
+The Azure DevOps issues with pull and push were resolved using the **Clean** setting in the pipeline settings UI if using self-hosted agents.

+### Classic pipeline

+For classic pipeline, this can be done from the user interface.

 ![Clean options](../images/AzureDevOps-pipelines-selfhostedagents-federatedauthentication/CleanOptions_Classic.png)

+**You can perform different kinds of cleaning of the working directory of your private agent before the build is run.**

+### YAML pipeline

-If using YAML, add a clean job action to ensure a clean working repository.
+If using YAML, add a clean job action to ensure a clean workspace repository.

 ```yaml
 - job: myJob